A passion to finish cancer

 - Humanized OX40 agonist for patients with solid tumors (2015)

-This is a very exciting time in the history of cancer research.
-We invite you to partner with us in our fight against cancer by taking a tour of our institute and supporting our research.
-Together, we can finish cancer.
+This is a very exciting time in the history of cancer research and therapy.
+Curing cancer is no longer just a dream.
+We invite you to join the race and help us reach the finish line by taking a tour of our institute and supporting our research.
+Together, we can FINISHCANCER.